av603/urlprober/README.md

-# url-prober
+# URL Prober

-Requests a specified `url` and returns the response.
-Used for network infrastructure probing and diagnostics.
+A Python tool for network infrastructure probing and diagnostics.

-## Development Setup
+## Running the Application

 ### Prerequisites
 - Python 3.9 or higher